 THE most tightly contested seat of the night was that of former Tory-turned-Labour councillor Steve Wakefield.

 After the Conservatives demanded a recount, Coun Wakefield was declared the winner by just 32 votes over Daniel Bissex with 978 to his 946.

-A former mayor of the town, he will now serve his ninth year as a representative of the residents of Toothill and Westlea and he thanked them for their votes.
+A former mayor of the town, he will now serve his ninth year as a representative of the residents of Toothill and Westlea and he thanked them